Cortex / Evidentiary Memory

 Remembering useful context is not enough.

-Mem0, LangGraph/LangMem, Letta, LlamaIndex, Zep/Graphiti, Cognee, and Hindsight mostly optimize for agents remembering useful context.
+Most agent memory systems optimize for remembering useful context.
 Cortex optimizes for proving memory correctness under failure, tenancy, replay, indexing drift, trust decay, and governed audit.

-Verdict: Cortex leads on durability/replay proof.
-Transactional outbox, leasing, replay proofs, idempotence, and byte-identical artifacts are not the normal pitch in this market.
+Cortex provides durability and replay proof.
+Transactional outbox, leasing, replay proofs, idempotence, and byte-identical artifacts make every execution reconstructable and verifiable.

 Market contrast